markxnelson/cool-mode/README.md

 Emacs mode for COOL programming language

 This is a preliminary attempt at a major mode for COOL.
+Indentation is not working perfectly yet.

 # HOW TO USE